 Financial instruments are measured initially at fair value (transaction price).
 Transaction costs on financial assets and financial liabilities at fair value through profit or loss are expensed immediately.
 Subsequent to initial recognition, all instruments classified at fair value through profit or loss are measured at fair value with changes in their fair value recognised in the consolidated statement of comprehensive income.
 Financial assets classified as loans and receivables are carried at amortised cost, less impairment losses, if any.
-Transaction costs on financial assets classified as loans and receivables are carried at amortised cost, are measured at initial recognition.
+Transaction costs on financial assets classified as loans and receivables are capitalised at initial recognition.
 Financial liabilities, other than those at fair value through profit or loss, are measured at amortised cost.